 The Bottom Line

-Watch Communications has been able to quickly identify incidents from power issues to connection issues to environment problems to theft all within minutes of the problem occurring.
+Watch Communications has been able to quickly identify incidents, from power issues to connection issues to environmental problems to theft, all within minutes of the problem occurring.

 “We have been able to work with Nagios to determine our best possible interfaces and workflows to make our monitoring system work with us instead of against us,” says Kennedy.
 “The flexibility and expandability of Nagios are second to none.”